minernl/Miningcore.WebUI/README.md

 You should now see the site and live pool API info

-Website is visible, but no live data is shown
+<b>Website is visible, but no live data is shown</b></br>

-Live info data is retrieved from the miningcore pool API.
+Live info data is retrieved from the miningcore pool API.</br>
-The WebUI website default looks at the domain-name/api.
+The WebUI website default looks at the domain-name/api.</br>
-If this is not you api location, you need to edit the miningcore.js file.
+If this is not you api location, you need to edit the miningcore.js file.</br>

-Chang API location
+Chang API location</br>
 - open the WebUI config file in you editor: js/miningcore.js
 - change the following: